 - Stage 2 (45-55%) – More intense “light sleep” stage.
 An uninterrupted form of stage 1 that result in eye movement stops with slower brain waves.

 - Stage 3 (3-8%) – The “deep sleep” stage.
-In stage 3, extremely slow brain waves (delta waves) that are difficult to interrupt.
+In stage 3, extremely slow brain waves (delta waves) are difficult to interrupt.

 - Stage 4 (10-15%) – More intense “deep sleep” stage.
 The brain exclusively produces delta waves and cannot easily be interrupted.